European Union Monitoring Capacity to Armenia: OSCE assessment mission to Armenia

-On 19 October 2022, the OSCE confirmed it would deploy a "needs assessment team" to Armenia between 21–27 October 2022.
+On 19 October 2022, the OSCE confirmed it would deploy a "needs assessment team" to Armenia between 21 and 27 October 2022.
 On 20 October 2022, the EU confirmed that the OSCE mission is independent and non–related to the EU's mission, however, the EU's mission would liaise with all relevant international organizations, including the OSCE.

 Possible extension

 On 6 December 2022, French Minister for Europe and Foreign Affairs, Catherine Colonna said the EU observation mission's mandate in Armenia needs to be extended.
 Colonna stated, "Tension between the two countries has not eased, both on the Armenian-Azerbaijani border and in Nagorno-Karabakh.
 And it shows the lack of trust and security guarantees that Russia claimed to provide in this region.
 That is a fact.
 In this context, France and the EU are eager to help Armenia."
 The minister also stated, "The mission should remain as long as necessary.
 This is our belief and the desire of Armenians."

 Also on 6 December 2022, head of the Program for International Order and Democracy at the German Council on Foreign Relations Stefan Meister stated, "The EU needs to be more engaged to help Armenia preserve its sovereignty and stay on its path of democratization and reform.
 The mission should be extended until a border agreement has been reached" and "the EU should become more active player in finding a peace agreement on Karabakh and border delimitation agreement between Armenia and Azerbaijan.
 That means, the EU should further internationalize the conflict pushing for a EU Monitoring Mission between both states until a border agreement has been decided.
 It should offer to send peacekeepers into Nagorno-Karabakh to replace Russia.
 Russia cannot give an international legitimization to any agreement, the EU can."